BIBA

 Who can not be covered with alloy wheel insurance?

-Every insurance policy, including our alloy wheel protection, has terms and conditions.
+Every alloy insurance, including our alloy wheel protection, has terms and conditions.
 It’s very important to read them, as they explain how any claims will be handled.

 Because of this, we want you to know that your alloy wheel insurance policy will not cover: